awslabs/aws-sdk-swift/reference/0.x/AWSIoT/IotClient.md

 ### `deleteThingType(input:completion:)`

 Deletes the specified thing type.
 You cannot delete a thing type if it has things associated with it.
-To delete a thing type, first mark it as deprecated by calling DeprecateThingType, then remove any associated things by calling UpdateThing to change the thing type on any associated thing, and finally use DeleteThingType to delete the thing type.
-Requires permission to access the <a href="https:​//docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions">DeleteThingType action.
+To delete a thing type, first mark it as deprecated by calling \[DeprecateThingType\], then remove any associated things by calling \[UpdateThing\] to change the thing type on any associated thing, and finally use \[DeleteThingType\] to delete the thing type.
+Requires permission to access the [DeleteThingType](https://docs.aws.amazon.com/service-authorization/latest/reference/list_awsiot.html#awsiot-actions-as-permissions) action.

 ``` swift
 public func deleteThingType(input: DeleteThingTypeInput, completion: @escaping (ClientRuntime.SdkResult<DeleteThingTypeOutputResponse, DeleteThingTypeOutputError>) -> Void)